BiswajitjenaA/public_folder/README.md

 Junior Data Entry Operator
 "Addressing numerous errors; comprehensive review and corrections needed for improved file quality."In addition, please ensure inclusion of missing data for a thorough and accurate file.""
 I feel fortunate to have you as my manager.
 Your support make a significant difference, and I truly appreciate it..
 I want you to know that I'll never forget the impact you've had on my life
+Subject: Urgent Leave Request for Sister's Marriage on 21-22 December

+Dear [HR Sir's Name],

+I hope this message finds you well.
+I am writing to request a leave of 2 days on 21st and 22nd December due to my sister's marriage.
+I have discussed this with my manager, who advised me to confirm with HR.
+Currently, I have 1.94 days of annual leave available, and my manager has suggested that I can take the additional 0.06 days for this purpose.

+My presence at my sister's wedding is very important, and I kindly request your understanding of this situation.
+Your prompt approval would greatly assist me in making necessary arrangements for the event.

+Thank you for your consideration.

+Best regards, [Your Name]